Skip navigation

 Before taking sirolimus,

-• if you are taking cyclosporine (Neoral) soft gelatin capsules or solution, take them 4 hours before sirolimus.
+• if you are taking cyclosporine capsules or solution, take them 4 hours before sirolimus.

-• tell your doctor if you have or have ever had high cholesterol or triglycerides or liver disease.
+• tell your doctor if you have or have ever had high cholesterol or triglycerides, diabetes, or liver disease.

 • tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
-You should use an effective method of birth control before starting to take sirolimus, while taking sirolimus, and for 12 weeks after stopping sirolimus.
-If you become pregnant while taking sirolimus, call your doctor.
+You should not become pregnant while you are taking sirolimus.
+Use effective birth control before starting treatment, during treatment, and for 12 weeks after your final dose.
+Talk to your doctor about the best birth control methods for you.
+If you become pregnant while taking sirolimus or within 12 weeks of your final dose, call your doctor immediately.
+Sirolimus may harm the fetus.

 • if you are having surgery, including dental surgery, tell the doctor or dentist that you are taking sirolimus.